pbeens/100DaysOfCode/Days/02/README.md

 # Day 2

 This challenge comes from [Python Morsels](https://www.pythonmorsels.com/exercises/cb8fbdd52cf14f8cb31df4f06343cccf/) (must have a current subscription to access this link).

+Note: the [test_add.py](test_add.py) file comes as part of the challenge for testing my solution.

 Screenshot: